-The analysis of projects shows:

-- similarities as well as some particular differences between AfroReggae and CUFA - a strong correspondence between the perceptions of the communities and what the projects show about the overall aims and methodology of work of AfroReggae and CUFA.
+The analysis of projects shows similarities as well as some particular differences between AfroReggae and CUFA.
+At the same time, we found a strong correspondence between the perceptions of the communities and what the projects show about the overall aims and methodology of work of AfroReggae and CUFA.
 Taking the perception of favela participants as indicator, it can be said that the projects are reaching favela populations and meeting their objectives.